cptnbrando/stardew-always/readme.md

 ],
 ```

 The same goes for the headshot.
 In the content.json you will see only one entry to replace dog 1.
-If you want to replace the others dogs, change that entry accordingly.
+If you want to replace the others dogs, change that entry according to the pixel values found at the bottom of [this page](https://stardewvalleywiki.com/Modding:Content_Patcher).
 This will replace the icon in the new farm menu.